 The best way to dispute a credit report is to write a detailed credit report dispute letter and mail it to the bureau along with plenty of documentation verifying your identity and supporting your claim.

 Once a dispute has been filed, the bureaus typically have 30 days to investigate the claim.
 If they verify that the item is accurate, it will remain on your report; if not, they must either update the item with the correct information or delete it entirely.

 Errors on your credit report can, unfortunately, lead to bad credit.
 For this reason, checking your credit report regularly and disputing any errors is an essential step in maintaining your financial health.

-Check out additional tips in our article about do-it-yourself credit repair.
+Check out additional tips in our article about the most common credit report errors and how to fix them.

 The law requires that the information in your credit reports must be accurate, complete, timely, and verifiable.
 Anything that does not meet these requirements can be disputed.